 Since your two-year-old will probably be sitting (in a stroller or carrier) for most of the hike, he/she will need an extra layer of clothing than you to stay warm.

 While it’s best to wear materials like wool or synthetics, I don’t think you need to spend a fortune on special hiking clothes that your kid will just grow out of in a season anyway.
-I have been able to find a lot of good hiking clothes for toddlers at secondhand stores.
+I have been able to find a lot of good hiking clothes at secondhand stores.

 Even if it’s hot out, I usually make my daughter wear pants and not shorts.
 Pants help protect her from things like stinging nettles and thorns – remember that the woods looks like a jungle when you are only 33 inches tall!
 Pants also help protect the knees from scratches from inevitable falls.